christinevtp/Threads/README.md

 # Threads
-Speed up the process of computing a Mandelbrot image by using multiple CPUs
+Speed up the process of computing a Mandelbrot image by using mulitple processes and multiple threads

 Run make to build the code